neuronsimulator/nrn/neuron/general/classes/vector/vect.rst

     Description:
         Rounds toward negative infinity.
-Note that :func:`float_epsilon` is not used in this calculation.
+Note that :data:`float_epsilon` is not used in this calculation.